slowproj/slowdash/docs/DataBinding.md

 ##  Time-Series of Histograms, Graphs, Tables & Trees

 ### Implementation
+- Object data is stored as a JSON object in RedisJSON or as a JSON text
-- Time-Series of objects (histograms, graphs, tables and trees) are implemented by combination of RedisTS and RedisJSON.
+- Time-Series of objects (histograms, graphs, tables, and trees) are implemented by a combination of RedisTS and JSON store (RedisJSON or text).
-- Each object makes one RedisJSON entry, with a dedicated key.
+- Each object makes one JSON entry, with a dedicated key.
 - RedisTS holds a series of object keys.
 - Keys are formatted as `{Channel}_{Index}`, unless specified in user configuration.
 - Time-Series of objects are stored in a dedicated 'db'.